micbay/RaceTimerAndController/README.md

 Though the primary purpose of the racer's lap displays is to show running lap counts and times, we also need to be able to identify the which display is being used by which racer.
 The most direct way to do this is to write the racer name to the corresponding LED display on startup and racer selection.

 However, a side effect of using 7-seg displays is that they cannot display all characters, and in most cases, of the characters that can be displayed, often only a lower case or upper case option is available.
-> *7-segment displays cannot draw any version of the following characters*
+> *7-segment displays cannot draw any version of the following characters:*
->
+> W's, M's, X's, K's, or V's

 ### **Customization of the `LedControl` Library's Character Table**
 The `LedControl` library, as it is downloaded, is missing some writable letters.
 To add them or to change how existing writable characters are written, we can edit the libraries character table that contains the code value representing the segments to be displayed.